ncsulsj/Robust_Summarization/README.md

 ```
 Use the function, inference_template_s7, located in model_validation/llm_utils.py, the input argument is user's topic, all the retrieval texts as a python list of string and the lora repo.
 ```

+## API_Calling

+Our model also has the ability to call the API to get the online information from many platforms such as Reddit after it finishs the summarization.
+[Here is the url of the API](https://www.csc2.ncsu.edu/faculty/healey/social-media-viz/production/)